 12. Goldfish can recognize faces.

-And not just faces, but also shapes, colors and sound!
+And not just faces, but also shapes, colors, and sounds!

 So good news:

-You’re not jut a shapeless blob to your pet.
+You’re not just a shapeless blob to your pet.

 13. Goldfish can’t blink.